Next.js Session Management

 ...authConfig,

-// Uses Edge-compatible config only
+// Uses the Edge-compatible config only

 import NextAuth from 'next-auth'